Lomray-Software/react-mobx-manager/docs/guide/hmr.md

 ## Notes

+- HMR support is experimental and may change while the integration is being tested.
 - Relative stores usually restore correctly while their ids stay stable.
 - Global stores restore especially well because their ids are naturally stable.
 - HMR support is not a guarantee of instance identity reuse.
 It restores state, not old object instances.